Report Jan. 5, 2021

 We employ specialized capabilities and procedures to improve offshore oil spill response and risk mitigation.
-ExxonMobil’s oil spill response research program is the industry’s only dedicated, in-house program, which includes a focus on cold-water and remote locations, such as the Arctic.
-We also participate in several joint industry projects to enhance the industry’s offshore spill response capability, including the following:
+ExxonMobil’s oil spill response research program is the industry’s only dedicated, in-house program, and it includes a focus on cold-water and remote locations.
+We also participate in several joint industry projects to enhance the industry’s offshore spill response capability, including:

 - American Petroleum Institute joint industry task force